This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Benefits include:

-• Reducing inflammation and edema in the throat
+- Reducing inflammation and throat swelling effectively

-• Increasing ventilatory capacity
+- Increasing ventilatory capacity for easier breathing

-• Improving oxygen levels
+- Improving oxygen levels throughout the body

-• Shortening recovery time
+- Shortening recovery time from respiratory problems

 Supportive Care and Fluids